dannycab/phy481msu/notes/07-slides.md

 <section data-markdown>

-The voltage is constant everywhere along a line in space.
+The potential is constant everywhere along a line in space.

 You can conclude that:
 1. The E-field has a constant magnitude along the line.